aleena-le-mt/Laureena/README.md

 ### Accuracy
 After pre-processing, we found out that the accuracy of this model is 70% which is pretty accurate and precise, showing that the sensitivy is not too high.

-### Conclusion
-After refining and looking through what Laura did, I came down with a conclusion.
-According to our data, there is already an actual rating average.
-Therefore, I concluded that there is no need to get a predicted rating average when we already have the actual rating average from our data.

 ### If There Was More Time
-Right now, we have actual and predicted rating averages, but this is not something to analyze because we already have the actual rating averages to use.
-Since this is the case, something that I would have done was help with finding more stories from our data.
+Something that I would have done was help with finding more stories from our data.
 What I mean by this is I would help Laura investigate other data that may have a possible correlation with average ratings that may have a high enough accuracy to analyze.